 We also really love Harborview’s perfectly situated spot on the island.
 Within steps of walking out our front door, we are right in town or at the wharf with lots of restaurants to try and shops to stop by.
 Then when we are ready to rest, we look forward to coming back and letting the kids play on the lush back lawn or private beach that overlooks the harbor.

-Saltaire – This summer, we also had the chance to experience a stunning vacation rental called Saltaire on Nantucket.
+Saltaire (no longer available on VRBO) – We also had the chance to experience a stunning vacation rental called Saltaire on Nantucket.
 This spacious home was as cute as a button and not easy to leave!
 From the minute you pull up, the home welcomes you and invites you in to relax and enjoy your time here like a local.

 Saltaire is a luxurious 4 bedroom home located in the gorgeous Brant Point neighborhood.
 Erin Condron Interiors recently decorated the spacious home in blue hues and a pretty nautical style that reflects the owner’s love for Nantucket.
 All of the furniture feels brand new and the beds and linens were very comfortable like an upscale resort.